cladkins/piosk-ubuntu/README.md

 3. **Web Dashboard**: Nginx serves the management interface on port 80
 4. **Tab Rotation**: Chromium cycles through configured URLs in kiosk mode
 5. **Configuration**: Changes made through the web interface are saved and applied on reboot
-6. **Power Management**: Screen lock, sleep, and hibernate are disabled for continuous operation

-## Power Management

-PiOSK automatically configures your system for continuous kiosk operation by:

-- **Disabling Screen Lock**: Prevents the screen from locking due to inactivity
-- **Disabling Sleep/Hibernate**: Prevents the system from going to sleep
-- **Disabling Power Button Actions**: Prevents accidental shutdowns
-- **Configuring Desktop Settings**: Works with GNOME, KDE, and XFCE environments

-These settings ensure your kiosk runs continuously without interruption.
-The settings are automatically restored when you uninstall PiOSK.

 ## Troubleshooting